cassproject/cass-editor/README.md

     );

 ## Only show frameworks that individual owns.
 Along with user credentials, the cass-editor can be configured to not show others' frameworks.
-This functionality can be enabled by the URL parameter `show=mine`.
+This functionality can be enabled by the URL parameters `show=mine` or `ownedByMe=true`.

 ## Only show concept schemes that individual owns.
 When linking a concept to a competency, the cass-editor can be configured to not show others' concept schemes.
 This functionality can be enabled by the URL parameter `conceptShow=mine`.